hbldh/pymetawear/README.rst

 `pygatt <https://github.com/peplin/pygatt>`_ for
 Bluetooth Low Energy communication.

+PyMetaWear can be run with Python 2.7 with both backends, but only with the `pygatt` backend for Python 3.

     - PyMetaWear is currently a Linux only package!
-    - PyMetaWear is only tested with Ubuntu 14.04+ as of yet!
+    - PyMetaWear is only tested with Ubuntu 14.04+ and Linux Mint 17 as of yet!
-    - PyMetaWear is only tested with Python 2.7.10 as of yet!

 Installation
 ------------